It’s our honor and joy to worship with you!

 The Spirit – We believe God the Holy Spirit moves powerfully today as he did in the early Church.
 The Holy Spirit changes our hearts to be more like Jesus and empowers us for mission.

 If you are visiting for the first time, don’t worry about following along.
 Everything you need to know will be on the screen.

 Our music is piano driven and for the most part contemporary.

 By the way, feel free to come as you are.
 You’ll see people in all manner of dress in our services, from suits and ties to shorts and tee-shirts.

 Children of all ages are welcome at DMAC.

-We offer childcare for children age 5 and under; grades 1-4 go to Sunday School during the sermon.
+We offer childcare on Sundays for children age 5 and under; grades 1-4 go to Sunday School during the sermon.
 Grades 5-8 meet at 10:20 am.
 If you’d like to keep your children with you during the whole service, you are welcome to do that!
 Don’t worry about some noise or movement; the presence of children is a gift!
 If you need to leave the service and take your child to the cry-room in the back for a bit, that’s okay, but please return.
 Jesus said, “Let the children come to me.”